 There is no federal law requiring employers to pay employees for meal or rest breaks.
 However, your employer should be accurately tracking your working hours to ensure you receive payment for all time spent on-duty, clocked-in to your workplace, or otherwise attending to work-related duties that are eligible for pay.

-Employers who fail to pay employees for all hours worked—whether intentionally or unintentionally—may be subject to compensatory and punitive damages should one or more employees decide to sue.
+Employers who fail to pay employees for all hours worked—whether intentionally or unintentionally—may be subject to compensatory damages should one or more employees decide to sue.

 Some employers follow a practice known as “tip-pooling” that involves having tipped employees contribute a certain amount of their tips into a collective pool to be later divided equally among all tipped employees.
 While this is not unlawful, there may invite some issue if the pooling occurs in a work environment that includes both tipped and non-tipped employees.

 Pooled tips belong solely to tipped employees.
 If the tip pool is also distributed among non-tipped employees, this can have the impact of reducing tipped employee wages below minimum wage requirements, violating FLSA wage standards.